capjamesg/mdn-mf2/microformats.md

 ### h-feed

-The [h-feed](https://microformats.org/wiki/h-feed) is a stream or feed of [h-entry](https://microformats.org/wiki/h-entry) posts, like complete posts on a home page or archive pages, or summaries or other brief lists of posts.
+The [h-feed](https://microformats.org/wiki/h-feed) is a stream or feed of [h-entry](https://microformats.org/wiki/h-entry) posts, like complete posts on a home page or archive pages, or summaries or other brief lists of posts. h-feed lets you describe a feed in the same document website visitors will read, as opposed to RSS and Atom where you need to define a separate document for your content.

 #### Example h-feed